johnkerl/miller/docs6/docs/reference-dsl-syntax.md

 ## Expressions from files

-The simplest way to enter expressions for `put` and `filter` is between single quotes on the command line, e.g.
+The simplest way to enter expressions for `put` and `filter` is between single quotes on the command line (see also [here](miller-on-windows.md) for Windows).
+For example:

 <pre class="pre-highlight-in-pair">
 <b>mlr --from data/small put '$xy = sqrt($x**2 + $y**2)'</b>